 The Good and the Beautiful curriculum has both paid and free options.
 Their language arts curriculum for grades 1-5 is available for free as a download.
 Printed copies can also be purchased.
 This curriculum is Christian-based, but purposefully non-denominational.

-I started using the preschool and Kindergarten curriculums (not free, but relatively affordable compared to other reading curricula options).
-The approach to reading and phonics seems similar to procedures I have seen used in public schools.
+I have used the preschool, Kindergarten curriculums (not free, but relatively affordable compared to other reading curricula options), 2nd grade, and 4th grade language arts programs.
+The approach to reading and phonics seem similar to procedures I have seen used in public schools.
 This may work for a lot of children, but may not be the best choice for children who struggle in learning to read.

 The Christian (non-denominational) format may appeal to some families or may deter some families from using this curriculum.

 The Khan Academy is completely free.
 They have math from Kindergarten through high school level.
 A variety of other science, history, and computing content is also available.
 These additional courses would probably be most appropriate for teens and adults.

 If a child needs extra review with a particular math area, Khan Academy provides math content split by grade level and concepts.
 Khan academy may be a good fit for children who like learning online through video and other computer-based formats.

 Based on the online and video format of lessons, Khan Academy may not be a good fit for some children.
 A child would need to be able to have a sufficient attention span to watch the linked videos and suffice computer skills to complete the practice tasks.
 This may be difficult for some kindergarteners or children with other learning needs.
 If using Khan academy as a main math curriculum source, I would also recommend making sure that the skills generalize to real world situations and paper/written math tasks.
 In addition, I would also watch to ensure that a child is getting sufficient varied practice and review to ensure content mastery.